roblatour/OMVBackup/README.md

 	/home/rob/backupRoutine/createBackup.sh

-7. The option 'Send command output via email' may be checked if within the OMV Web Interface System - Notifications - Settings is enabled
+7. The option 'Send command output via email' may be checked if within the OMV web interface System - Notifications - Settings is enabled
 8. Save and apply pending changes

 You can test this by clicking on the task and then clicking on the right arrow run icon in the horizontal menu bar.
-However, if you do this your OMV Web connection should almost immediately be disconnected as the first thing the shell does, prior to making backup, is (as mentioned above) take the OMV web interface offline and put the OS drive in read only mode for the time needed to do the backup.
+However, if you do this your OMV web interface connection should almost immediately be disconnected as the first thing the shell does, prior to making backup, is (as mentioned above) take the OMV web interface offline and put the OS drive in read only mode for the time needed to do the backup.
 Having that said, while the backup is running you will still have direct, SSH and OMV managed file accesses (also as mentioned above).

 ## When the backup is finished